RayanT123-jpg/Software-dev2-A1-RefDef/README.md

 Acceptance criteria.

+PB1 – Player Movement

+Acceptance Criteria:

+The player should be able to move left and right using the arrow keys without any noticeable delay.

+PB2 – Jump System

+Acceptance Criteria:

+When the spacebar is pressed, the player should jump and land back on the platform naturally.

+PB3 – Gravity System

+Acceptance Criteria:

+The player should fall back down after jumping and should not remain floating in the air.

+PB4 – Platform Collision

+Acceptance Criteria:

+The player should be able to stand on platforms without falling through them.

+PB5 – Enemy Movement

+Acceptance Criteria:

+The enemy should move automatically between two points and change direction when it reaches the end of its path.

+PB6 – Enemy Collision

+Acceptance Criteria:

+If the player touches an enemy, the game should immediately display a game over result.

 ## Gameplay

 The player uses the keyboard to move through the level, collect coins and avoid enemies.
 The game ends when the player reaches the goal or collides with an enemy.